mitay-walle/UIRotateEffect/README.md

 # UIRotateEffect
-Unity3d rotate vertices of graphic to 90 degrees
+Unity3d script to rotate vertices of UI.Graphic to 90 degrees

 Image. sliced